rb-rl/DDPG/README.md

 **Reward**

-- +0.1 = agent's hand is in the goal location
+- +0.1 = robotic arm's hand is in the goal location

 The environment is episodic.
 The return per episode, which is the non-discounted cumulative reward, is referred to as a score.
 The environment is considered as solved if the score averaged over the 100 most recent episodes reaches +30.